KevinCurtisDev/tech_job_finder/README.md

 #### Logic

+* Conditionally show specific links in nav bar
 * Conditionally show specific pages when logged in
 * Allow specific actions for regular users
 * Allow specific actions for super user
 * Do all backend and frontend form validation checks work?
-* Can I make a payment when loggin in, do I get notified if the payment worked or not?
+* Can I make a payment when logged in, do I get notified if the payment worked or not?
+* Can I message the recruiter responsible for post a job
+* As a recruiter, do I get notified/emailed about new enquiries?
+* As a super user can I add/remove content /users

 #### Chrome Lighthouse Audit